Playoff set: Alabama vs. Cincinnati, Michigan vs. Georgia

 Nick Saban’s Alabama dynasty has won three playoff championships to go along with three BCS titles since 2009.

 The Bulldogs will be making their second CFP appearance when they meet second-seeded Michigan (12-1) in the Orange Bowl.
-The Wolverines are in the playoff for the first time after winning the Big Ten for the first time since 2004.
-Michigan is also the first team to make the playoff after being unranked in the AP preseason Top 25.
+Coach Jim Harbaugh and the Wolverines are in the playoff for the first time after winning the Big Ten for the first time since 2004.
+Michigan, which went 2-4 last season, is also the first team to make the playoff after being unranked in the preseason AP Top 25.

-This is the third time two teams from the same conference are in the CFP and second time it has happened with the SEC.
-In the 2017 playoff, the Alabama beat Georgia in overtime to win the national title.

-This year’s semifinal winners will play for the national championship on Jan.
-10 in Indianapolis.
+This will be the first matchup of these two historic programs — no team in college football history has won more games than Michigan —- since 1965.
+The Bulldogs beat the Wolverines 15-7 in the Big House.

 Follow Ralph D. Russo at https://twitter.com/ralphDrussoAP and listen at http://www.appodcasts.com